Families Against Corporate Killers (FACK)

 A message from FACK families:

 This is all about love for our families, we want them to come home safe and well after work every day.
-We have had enough of this lack of justice at work and FACK is fighting back!
+We have had enough of safety injustices at work and FACK is fighting back!

-“FACK is for all families who have suffered a work-related death to campaign for changes in the law and practices relating to investigation, prosecution and sentencing in cases of work-related deaths, and for more action to ensure employers comply with the law to prevent deaths at work and protect workers and members of the public.
-We call on other families to join us, and on trade unions and others to support us and work with us.
-FACK members are not motivated by hatred and revenge but by love for the people they have lost, and compassion in not wanting anyone else to go through the same horror if it can be prevented.
-And almost all work-related deaths can be prevented.
+“FACK is for all families who have suffered a work-related death.
+It’s a campaign for changes in the law and practices relating to investigation, prosecution and sentencing.
+It’s a call for more action to ensure employers comply with the law to prevent deaths at work, protect workers and the public.
+We call on other families to join us and for trade unions and others to support and work with us.
+FACK members are not motivated by hatred and revenge but by the love for the people they have lost.
+Guided by compassion and not wanting anyone else to go through the same pain where it can be prevented.
 We may be angry but it is a righteous anger in wanting justice we have been denied, and for employers who kill through gross negligence to face the same level of accountability and penalty that anyone else faces.
 We don’t want to see lots of employers in jail because that would mean lots of dead workers.
 We want the sanction of imprisonment to be used as a deterrent for those responsible for decisions that kill because this is the highest punishment society metes out to wrong doers, and it is clear that current law and enforcement, and voluntary duties on directors are not a credible deterrent to stop workplace deaths.

 We can’t bring back the people we have lost but we can fight to stop other deaths & prevent others walking in our shoes”